 The undergraduate program in philosophy comprises five different kinds of courses:

-Core courses (Philosophy and the Ethical Life, Philosophy of Man, and Philosophy of Being).
+Core courses (Philosophy and the Ethical Life, The Human Person, and Philosophy of Being).
 Since

 all UD students take these courses, they lay a foundation for cross-disciplinary philosophical

 conversation.
 Philosophy majors will often find themselves discussing philosophical

 core texts with other majors.
 The different perspectives—literary, political, theological,

 scientific, aesthetic, etc.—will help to come to a more complete understanding of

 these extraordinarily rich texts.